 Who does our policy and advocacy work

 The short answer is ECOLISE members!
-Since March 2017 we have had a part-time Brussels-based policy coordinator, who collaborates with our policy working group of volunteers from ECOLISE’s wide platform of movements, researchers, policy networks and other specialist organisations.
+Since March 2017 we have had a part-time Brussels-based policy coordinator, Meera Ghani, who collaborates with our policy circle of volunteers from ECOLISE’s wide platform of movements, researchers, policy networks and other specialist organisations.
 In 2020 she was joined by our policy assistant, Céline Fabrequette.

-The policy working group members are: Robert Hall, GEN-Europe; Tim Clarke, GEN-International; Brigitta Spaelti, GEN-Switzerland; and our Policy Coordinator Meera Ghani.
+The policy circle members are: Robert Hall, Assistant Director, ECOLISE; Tim Clarke, GEN-International; Brigitta Spaelti, GEN-Switzerland; Meera and Céline.